Never lose your phone again. You can ask Google Assistant to find your phone.

-If multiple people are using the same Google Home device, everyone who wants to ring their own phone must link their Google Account and voice to Google Home, even the person who set up Google Home.
+If multiple people are using the same Google Nest or Home speaker or display, everyone who wants to ring their own phone must link their Google Account and voice to the speaker or display, even the person who set it up.

 - Open the Google Home app .

 - At the top right, tap your account.

 - Verify that the Google Account shown is the one linked to your speaker or display.
 To switch accounts, tap another account or Add another account.

 - Tap Assistant settings Voice Match Add devices.